Figuring Out Financial Aid

 What if I have more questions?

-For more information about financial aid, be sure to check out our upcoming Financial Aid Info Nights here on campus!
+For more information about financial aid, be sure to check out our upcoming Financial Aid Info Sessions here on campus!
 These events help prospective students and families clearly understand all of the steps necessary to be financially ready to attend CBU.

 You can also download CBU’s quick-reference financial aid flyer.